Welfare Claims Clause Samples

 Welfare Claims.
-Without limiting the scope of Section 3.2.3(c), Seller shall assume and be responsible for (i) claims for workers compensation or for the type of benefits described in Section 3(1) of ERISA (whether or not covered by ERISA) that are incurred on or prior to the Closing Date by employees of the BHC Group, and (ii) claims relating to “COBRA” coverage attributable toqualifying events” occurring on or prior to the Closing Date with respect to any employee of the BHC Group and their beneficiaries and dependents.
-Buyer shall be responsible for (i) disability benefits and workers compensation benefits for BHC Employees for claims incurred after the Closing Date, and (ii) claims relating to COBRA coverage attributable to “qualifying events” occurring after the Closing Date with respect to BHC Employees and their beneficiaries and dependents.
-For purposes of the foregoing, a medical/dental claim shall be considered incurred when the medical services are rendered or medical supplies are provided, and not when the condition arose; provided, that claims relating to a hospital confinement that commences on or prior to the Closing Date but continues thereafter shall be treated as incurred on or prior to the Closing Date.
+Shareholder shall assume and be responsible for (i) claims for workers compensation or for the type of benefits described in Section 3(1) of ERISA (whether or not covered by ERISA) that are incurred prior to the Closing Date by Employees, and (ii) claims relating to "COBRA" coverage attributable to "qualifying events" occurring prior to the Closing Date with respect to any Employees and their beneficiaries and dependents.
+The Purchaser shall be solely responsible for, (i) disability benefits and workers compensation benefits for Employees for claims incurred on and after the Closing Date, and (ii) claims relating to COBRA coverage attributable to "qualifying events" occurring on or after the Closing Date with respect to Employees and their beneficiaries and dependents.
+For purposes of the foregoing, a medical/dental claim shall be considered incurred when the medical services are rendered or medical supplies are provided, and not when the condition arose; provided that claims relating to a hospital confinement that commences on or prior to the Closing Date but continues thereafter shall be treated as incurred on or prior to the Closing Date.
 A disability or workers compensation claim shall be considered incurred on or prior to the Closing Date if the injury or condition giving rise to the claim occurs on or prior to the Closing Date.

 Welfare Claims.
 With respect to each Transferred Employee (including any beneficiary or the dependent thereof), the Seller or the applicable Affiliate thereof shall retain all liabilities and obligations for any medical, dental, health, accident or disability claim to the extent that such liability or obligation relates to claims incurred (whether or not reported or paid) prior to the Closing Date, and the Buyer and its Affiliates shall be liable for any such claim incurred on or following the Closing Date.
 For purposes of this Section 10.1(l), a claim shall be deemed to be incurred (i) with respect to medical, dental and health-related benefits, when the medical, dental or health-related services, materials or supplies are provided; (ii) with respect to life, accident and workers’ compensation insurance benefits, on the event giving rise to such benefits; and (iii) with respect to disability benefits, including the current and future salary replacement benefit and the continuation of other applicable benefits during the length of disability, on the eligibility date determined by the policy or plan in which the applicable Transferred Employee participates.